runtimeverification/javamop/README.md

 #### Building a Java Agent

-With this mode, you may build Java agents for runtime instrumentation of their applications.
-Once JavaMOP is correctly installed (see the INSTALL.md file in this directory), this may be achieved by running the following command:
+With this mode, you may build Java agents for runtime instrumentation of your applications.
+Once JavaMOP is correctly installed, this can be achieved by running the following command:

 ```javamop -agent [-n agentName] [-v] [-d <target directory>] <properties>```